-Journal Reviewer: Applied Psychological Measurement, BMC Psychology, Computers & Education, Computer Applications in Engineering Education, Educational Psychology, Educational Research for Policy and Practice, Frontiers in Education, Frontline Learning Research, Journal of Cross-Cultural Psychology, Nurse Education Today, Research in Science Education, The American Association of Pharmaceutical Scientists (AAPS) Journal, and The Asia-Pacific Education Researcher.
+Journal Reviewer: Applied Psychological Measurement, BMC Psychology, Computers & Education, Computer Applications in Engineering Education, Educational Psychology, Educational Research for Policy and Practice, Frontiers in Education, Frontline Learning Research, Journal of Cross-Cultural Psychology, Nurse Education Today, PLOS ONE, Research in Science Education, The American Association of Pharmaceutical Scientists (AAPS) Journal, and The Asia-Pacific Education Researcher.

 Conference Proposal Reviewer: American Educational Research Association (AERA), National Council of Measurement in Education (NCME), Association for Institutional Research (AIR), and International Conference – Assessment for Learning in Higher Education.

 Local organizing committee, the 76th International Meeting of the Psychometric Society, Hong Kong.

 Maggie taught the postgraduate level courses of “Statistics and Research Design in Psychological Science”, “Quantitative Methods in Educational Research” and “Psychometric Theory”, and serve as a facilitator in the programme of “Professional Certificate in Teaching and Learning in Higher Education”.

 In addition, she has a broad range of experience in various types of assessment, such as large-scale assessment, K-12 assessment, personality assessment, patient reported outcomes measurement, quality of life measurement, licensure and credentialing examination, classroom assessment, and language assessment.